friemen/clj-todoapp-example/README.md

 * Transactional DB access with a connection pool

-* Usage of a central configuration file
+* Use a central configuration file

+* Interactive programming with Figwheel

 ## TODOs

-* Add frontend routing and another page as example.
+* Add another page as example.

-* Add a main function
+* Add authentication based on friend.

-* Add standard routes and middlewares (tx, exception, context, friend).

 * Add API Service infrastructure.

 ## Usage

+To start a REPL use `lein repl` in some shell.

+After connecting to your REPL use `(user/system-*)` commands to start/stop/restart the backend.

 After starting the system you can access the in-process H2 DB via http://localhost:8082 with user `sa` and empty password.